Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Methodology

 Therefore, this paper proposes to capture the diverse possibilities by modeling the traffic forecasting problem from a probabilistic perspective:

-where $p(\mathbf{X}_{t+1:t+T_f})$ is the predicted probability distribution (instead of a point estimation) of future traffic states.
-Despite the fundamental change in the prediction space, the adaptation can be achieved in a surprisingly straightforward approach.
+where $p(\mathbf{X}_{t+1:t+T_f})$ is the predicted probability distribution (instead of a point estimate) of future traffic states.
+Despite the fundamental change in the prediction space, the adaptation can be achieved in a surprisingly straightforward manner.
 As illustrated in Figure~\ref{fig:gmm_adaptation}, adapting a deterministic model requires no change in the spatio-temporal backbone.
 The only modification is to replace the last output layer for deterministic prediction (Det\_Pred) with a GMM layer for multi-modal probabilistic predictions (GMM\_Pred)~\footnote{A Gaussian Mixture Model is called multi-modal because its probability density function can have multiple peaks, representing multiple modes.}.

-The GMM\_Pred layer is a lightweight probabilistic enhancement module designed to be a universal fit for any existing backbone network.
+The GMM\_Pred layer is a lightweight probabilistic enhancement module that can serve as a plug-in replacement for the deterministic prediction layer of existing traffic prediction models.
 Compared to the deterministic method, the GMM layer predicts a continuous multi-modal distribution, endowing the model with the ability to represent not only uncertainty around a mean value but also multiple distinct modes.
-For simplicity, we assume element-wise independent marginal distributions, which means the prediction at each location and time step is an independent one-dimensional Gaussian mixture distribution:
+In this work, we do not consider the covariances across space and time, and assume element-wise independent marginal distributions, which means the prediction at each location and time step is an independent one-dimensional Gaussian mixture distribution:

 where $K$ is the number of components, $\mathcal{N}$ is the Normal density function, and $\pi_k$, $\mu_k$, and $\sigma_k^2$ are the predicted mixing coefficient, mean, and variance of the $k$-th component, respectively.
 Notably, the mixing coefficients $\pi_k$ must sum to 1 to ensure the mixture is a valid probability distribution.